traffic-analysis/deepcoffea/README.md

 # DeepCoFFEA Attack
-:warning: experimental - PLEASE BE CAREFUL.
-Intended for reasearch purposes only.
+:warning: :warning: :warning: Experimental - **PLEASE BE CAREFUL**.
+Intended for Reasearch purposes ONLY. :warning: :warning: :warning:

-This repository contains code and dataset of the **DeepCoFFEA: Improved Flow Correlation Attacks on Tor via Metric Learning and Amplification** paper accepted in ***IEEE Symposium on Security and Privacy (Oakland) 2022*** The code and dataset can be used to reproduce the results presented in the paper.
+This repository contains code and dataset of the **DeepCoFFEA: Improved Flow Correlation Attacks on Tor via Metric Learning and Amplification** paper accepted in ***IEEE Symposium on Security and Privacy (Oakland) 2022***.
+The code and dataset can be used to reproduce the results presented in the paper.

 ## Reference Format
 ```